 Feel free to contact me without any obligation to either talk on the phone (Tel: 087 352 1588 or by email: to firstname.lastname@example.org) or to arrange a visit where we can discuss how I can help you create your perfect wedding ceremony, whether a Legal ceremony or a Celebrant led celebration ceremony.

-As a Wedding Celebrant, I write and perform unique, personalised wedding ceremonies.
+As a Registered Solemniser, I write and perform unique, personalised marriage ceremonies.

-I will travel all over Ireland to perform whatever type of personalised wedding ceremonies you require.
-It’s your wedding, so have the ceremony of your dreams.
+I will travel to perform whatever type of personalised marriage ceremony you require.
+It’s your marriage, so have the ceremony of your dreams.
 Your ceremony can be an expression of who you are.

-Ceremonies can be performed anytime, including evenings, in any venue, indoors or outdoors.
+Celebrant led ceremonies, however, can be performed anytime, including evenings, in any venue, indoors or outdoors.
 You can have your ceremony in woodlands, a beach, favourite place or your own home or garden if you want.
-I also perform personalised ceremonies at licensed wedding venues if required.

 A Celebrant led ceremony includes the exchanging of personalised vows between you.
 (If you want, I can help you create unique and meaningful vows).

-Additional elements such as Handfasting, Unity candle, Wine ceremonies, Unity sand or creating a unique canvas to frame in your home can also be included.
+Additional elements such as Handfasting, Unity candle, Unity sand or Remembrance candle can also be included.
 If you want your dog as a ring bearer, you can.
 Parents, children, family and friends can all be involved in your ceremony if you want to include them.
 It’s your ceremony, so do it your way.